 Perfume Primer

-I have formulated my recipe to be scent free so it will not change the aromatic profile of your favorite perfume!
+I've meticulously formulated my recipe to be devoid of any scent, ensuring it doesn't interfere with the unique aromatic profile of your beloved perfume!

 I chose fractionated coconut oil (caprylic/capric triglyceride) for my carrier oil because it is colorless and odorless.
 It DOES NOT smell like coconut oil.
 It is also super light weight and does not leave your skin greasy or oily.